jargors/Jargo/README.md

 ### LAUNCHING THE GUI

-The Jargo GUI can be started using `gui-launcher.sh`.
+The graphical Jargo Desktop can be started using `gui-launcher.sh`.

-Prerequisites for running the GUI:
+Prerequisites for running Desktop:

 - JavaFX 13+14
 - Apache Derby 10.15.1.3